The following is a guest post. If interested in submitting a guest post here in my blog, please read my

 Simple living doesn’t entail a boring or lower standard of living.
 It’s more about being aware of finances and living in a more conservative but informed way.
 In many instances it’s a review of a family or personal budget, cutting out the wastage and strengthening savings or paying down debt.

-The degree in what simple living means will vary dramatically from family to family.
-For some it can be a reduction in eating out, cancelling paid TV, camping instead of overseas holidays, etc. Regardless of the differences in circumstances and how they are perceived, a shift from a spontaneous or casual financial lifestyle to a more educated and informed one should be welcomed.
+The degree in what to “live simply” means will vary dramatically from family to family.
+For some it can be a reduction in eating out, cancelling paid TV, camping instead of overseas holidays, etc. Regardless of the differences in circumstances and how they are perceived, a shift from a spontaneous or casual financial lifestyle to a more educated and informed one should be welcomed in one’s life.

 Below is a small list of simple ideas to help save money and create good financial habits.